 - Reduces your total tax amount

-- Lowers out-of-pocket dependent care expenses by an average of 30% (your exact amount depends on your income tax bracket)
+- Lowers out-of-pocket dependent care expenses (your exact amount depends on your income tax bracket)

 - Easy to set up and manage the account